 Tata STRIVE believes that a trainer also needs to play the role of a coach, not a Sports Coach or a Life Coach but an ‘Employability Coach’ and ask questions to trainees (youth) to find solutions to their challenges.

 Let us not forget that we are molding the future leaders and they would require constructive feedback, appreciation of their efforts, techniques to set goals, and more importantly building accountability to accomplish their set goals.
 I am happy to share that our learners who experienced coaching during the course have taken accountability for their professional development, techniques to resolve their own internal and external conflicts in their journey, break some self-limiting beliefs and see progress in their career.

 Coaching is all about asking questions and is different from training and mentoring.
 I am sure you are curious to know more about Coaching.
 Please click HERE to know more about coaching.

-For skilling organizations, research by the Association for Talent Development found that organizations that offer professional development opportunities to their trainers are more likely to be top performers relative to their competitors.
-Organizations need employees who are just not trainers but change leaders /partners with leadership and project management skills to lead and influence change in the youth and other stakeholders in the skilling ecosystem.
+For skilling organizations, research by the Association for Talent Development found that organisations that offer professional development opportunities to their trainers are more likely to be top performers relative to their competitors.
+Organisations need employees who are just not trainers but change leaders /partners with leadership and project management skills to lead and influence change in the youth and other stakeholders in the skilling ecosystem.